ThomasDOtto/ILRA/README.md

 ## Comments
 We used ILRA to improve many genomes.
 The novel Plasmodium de novo assemblies included in the article are in the folder 'PlasmodiumGenomes' and in Zenodo (doi:XXX)

-ILRA is a continuation of the IPA (https://github.com/ThomasDOtto/IPA) project.
+ILRA is a continuation of the IPA project (https://github.com/ThomasDOtto/IPA).
 We felt to rename the script as our updated version works with every long-read technology.

-Please cite this preprint when using ILRA for your publications:
+Please cite this reference and our Zenodo tag when using ILRA for your publications:

 > From contigs to chromosomes: automatic Improvement of Long Read Assemblies (ILRA)
 >